ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 3. Specify the email address of the user that you want to invite.
 4. In the **Access** section, expand the **Services** option.
 5. Choose to assign access to a **Resource group** and select the resource group that contains the toolchains.
-6. Select **Viewer** access to provide the user with access to create, view, edit, or delete toolchains within the resource group.
+6. Select **Viewer** (or higher) access to provide the user with access to create, view, edit, or delete toolchains within the resource group.
 7. Select the **Toolchain** service.
 8. Select the **Editor** role to provide the user with access to create, view, edit, or delete toolchains within the resource group.
 Select the **Viewer** role to provide the user with access to view toolchains only or to run delivery pipelines.
 9. Click **Invite users**.